alejandrotoledoweb/alejandrotoledoweb/README.md

 My name is Alejandro Toledo.
 I am a Full Stack Developer, graduated from Microverse Full stack Online School Program.

 I am currently looking for a new opportinuty as a web software developer.
-Currently, I have experience working with the following technologies:
+I have experience working with the following technologies:

 - ## Front-End